pheobeayo/pheobeayo/README.md

 ## 👩‍💻 About Me

 Passionate Web3 full-stack developer and open-source contributor with **3+ years** building production DApps across **Ethereum and StarkNet**.
 I turn ideas into shipped, on-chain products from smart contract architecture through a polished frontend.
-I'm equally at home writing clean Solidity, Cairo, Solidity, contributing to live open-source repositories, and creating the documentation that helps developers actually understand what they are building with.
+I'm equally at home writing clean Solidity, Cairo, contributing to live open-source repositories, and creating the documentation that helps developers actually understand what they are building with.

-- 🏆 **6 international hackathon placements**, including **1st Place at EthAccra, EthSafari, Women in Hackc**
-- 🌐 Contributed to **10+ open-source Web3 repositories** across Ethereum and StarkNet
-- 📦 Shipped **5+ production DApps** in DeFi, EdTech, and sustainability verticals
-- 🎓 **DevConnect Scholar 2023** — Ethereum Foundation & Next Billion Team
-- 🌍 **Women in Ethereum Protocol Fellow** (Aug–Oct 2025)
-- 👩‍🏫 Mentored and onboarded **50+ students, teenagers, and career-pivoting women** into Tech and Web3
-- 😄 Pronouns: **She/Her** | 📍 Nigeria

 ---